alloy/UitzendingGemist-ATV2/README.md

 You can watch a very early video of the app [here](http://cl.ly/2p2V0W3W0n3m) (note that VNC only shows the video player, but not the actual video!) and a newer screenshot of the dashboard with a proper app icon and title [here](http://cl.ly/image/343L0100242e).

 **NOTE**: UitzendingGemist.nl is a Dutch public broadcasting site, so it might not work abroad.
-However, the `BackRow/Simulator`, CocoaPods integration, and the Xcode 4 FRAppliance template are of use to anyone looking into Apple TV 2 app development.
+However, the `BackRow/Simulator`, CocoaPods integration, and the Xcode 4 FRAppliance template are still of use to anyone looking into Apple TV 2 app development.

 ### Installation